 Performance estimates have been made based on the information available to Yahoo Japan Corporation (the "Company"), and the Company and its consolidated subsidiaries and affiliates (the "Group") at the current point in time.
 Readers are cautioned, however, that these performance estimates contain elements of risk and uncertainty.

 4. Others

-(1) Reclassification of significant subsidiaries during the period (Reclassification due to change in scope of consolidation): None
+(1) Changes in significant subsidiaries during the period (changes in significant subsidiaries causing changes in scope of consolidation): Yes